1996 Summer Olympics: Sports

 In track and field, Donovan Bailey of Canada won the men's 100 m, setting a new world record of 9.84 seconds at that time.
 He also anchored his team's gold in the 4 × 100 m relay.

 Michael Johnson won gold in both the 200 m and 400 m, setting a new world record of 19.32 seconds in the 200 m.
 Marie-José Pérec equaled Johnson's performance, although without a world record, by winning the rare 200 m/400 m double.
 Carl Lewis won his 4th long jump gold medal at the age of 35.

 In tennis, Andre Agassi won the gold medal, which would eventually make him the first man and second singles player overall (after his eventual wife, Steffi Graf) to win the career Golden Slam, which consists of an Olympic gold medal and victories in the singles tournaments held at professional tennis' four major events (Australian Open, French Open, Wimbledon, and US Open).

 There were a series of national firsts realized during the Games.
 Deon Hemmings became the first woman to win an Olympic gold medal for Jamaica and the English-speaking West Indies.
 Lee Lai Shan won a gold medal in sailing, the only Olympic medal that Hong Kong ever won as a British colony (1842–1997).
 This meant that for the only time, the colonial flag of Hong Kong was raised to the accompaniment of the British national anthem "God Save the Queen", as Hong Kong's sovereignty was later transferred to China in 1997.
-The US women's soccer team won the gold medal in the first-ever women's football event.
-For the first time, Olympic medals were won by athletes from Armenia, Azerbaijan, Belarus, Burundi, Ecuador, Georgia, Hong Kong, Kazakhstan, Moldova, Mozambique, Slovakia, Tonga, Ukraine, and Uzbekistan.
-Another first in Atlanta was that this was the first Summer Olympics ever that not a single nation swept all three medals in a single event.
+The U.S. women's soccer team won the gold medal in the first-ever women's football event.
+For the first time, Olympic medals were won by athletes from Armenia, Azerbaijan, Belarus, Burundi, Czech Republic, Ecuador, Georgia (country, not U.S. state), Hong Kong, Kazakhstan, Moldova, Mozambique, Slovakia, Tonga, Ukraine, and Uzbekistan.

 Records

-Medal count
+Medal table

 These are the top ten nations that won medals at the 1996 Games.